snowinmars/FerOmega/README.md

 ## Dependency injections

-FerOmega interfaces are public, but all classes are internal.
-It makes custom resolves kinda hard, but I have no good solution for it right now.

-I implement the following approaches, that should cover 90% of cases:
+It should cover 90% of cases:

 #### As instances